 We are moving towards Brexit.
 I acknowledge it as much as I regret it, but the one thing we must not be moved towards is an isolationist position in the continent of Europe.
 We must remain a leading nation.
 We are a leading nation with a proud history of welcoming those fleeing persecution.
 Of course we must be careful in how we vet people in this age of terrorism and so on.
 But earlier this year when I was on the Home Affairs Sub-Committee of the European Union Committee—before I was sacked for voting as I did on the Article 50 Bill—a group of children came before us and gave testimony in a private session.
 It was deeply moving.

-This country, with its proud record going back centuries—welcoming the Huguenots in the seventeenth century and so on—has a role that it must not abandon.
+This country, with its proud record going back centuries—welcoming the Huguenots in the 17th century and so on—has a role that it must not abandon.
 The family unit is the building block of any society.
 If we can help by having some family units from those countries riven by famine, civil war and strife, we will be living up to our proud history.
 If this Bill helps us to do so, it deserves our full and unreserved support.

 My Lords, I commend my noble friend Lady Hamwee for bringing this Bill to your Lordships’ House.
 Improving the lot of asylum seekers and refugees in UK is a cause for which she has long fought.
 I commend her for her tenacity.